Bit Indexed Explicit Replication (bier) Internet Drafts

 Working Group: Bit Indexed Explicit Replication (bier)

-This document defines a BIER proxy function to support a single BIER sub-domain over multiple underlay routing protocol regions (Autonomous Systems or IGP areas).
+This document defines a BIER proxy function to support one single BIER sub-domain over multiple underlay routing protocol regions (Autonomous Systems or IGP areas).
 A new BIER proxy range sub-TLV is defined to redistribute BIER BFR-id information across the routing regions.

-Tethering A BIER Router To A BIER incapable Router
+Tethering A BIER Router To A BIER Incapable Router

-Date: 16/02/2024
+Date: 03/12/2024

 Authors: Zhaohui Zhang, Nils Warnke, IJsbrand Wijnands, Daniel Awduche